Ferroptosis: In development

 During embryonic development, many cells die via apoptosis and other cell death pathways for various purposes including morphogenesis tissue sculpting, controlling cell numbers, and quality control.
 In 2024, it was found that ferroptosis plays a role in normal physiology during embryonic development and muscle remodelling, propagating in millimeter-length waves through the developing avian limb.
 The exact pro-ferroptotic signal that is transmitted between cells and the manner by which these ferroptotic waves are bounded remain to be characterized.

+In adult stem cells

+Ferroptosis has emerged as a significant regulator of adult stem cell maintenance and tissue regeneration.
+In human hematopoietic stem cells (HSCs), a naturally low rate of protein synthesis creates a selective vulnerability to ferroptosis; key protective factors such as GPX4, SLC7A11, and ferritin are insufficiently produced, and blocking ferroptosis fully rescues HSC maintenance even without restoring protein synthesis rates.
+In muscle stem cells (MuSCs), age-related chronic inflammation drives an epigenetic erosion of the histone mark H4K20me1 by downregulating its methyltransferase Kmt5a.
+This leads to the transcriptional silencing of anti-ferroptotic genes, including Gpx4, Ftl1, and Gclc, resulting in intracellular iron accumulation, lipid peroxidation, and ferroptotic death of MuSCs.
+The resulting depletion of the MuSC pool impairs muscle regeneration and contributes to age-related sarcopenia.
+Long-term pharmacological inhibition of systemic inflammation or restoration of the Kmt5a–H4K20me1 axis has been shown to prevent MuSC ferroptosis and improve regenerative capacity in aged muscle tissue.